 A worker’s hands can be one of their most valuable assets.
 If their hands become injured, the expense to the worker and the company is often dramatic.
 Injured workers face modified responsibilities and lost wages, and the company’s monetary loss is also high.
 Fortunately, cut protection safety has come a long way.

-At McClellan Sales in Minnesota, we offer cut resistant safety gear to keep your workers safe while on the job.
+At MC Tool & Safety in Minnesota, we offer cut resistant safety gear to keep your workers safe while on the job.